loboFelipe/layuntaFelipe/README.md

 - 🌱 I’m currently learning SwiftUI
 - 💞️ I’m looking to work as a Entry Level IOS Developer
 - 📫 How to reach me email-me at layunta.felipe@gmail.com
 - :racing_car: Fun fact...
-Some sundays are sacred to me because of Formula 1 ;)
+Some sundays are sacred to me because of Formula 1 :grin:

 <!---
 layuntaFelipe/layuntaFelipe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.